UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Can hard water increase my utility bills?

 Yes.
 Scale buildup forces your water heater and other appliances to work harder to function properly.
-By treating hard water, you can help these systems run more efficiently, which can ultimately help lower your electric or natural gas costs.
+By treating hard water, you can help these systems run more efficiently, which can ultimately help lower your electric or natural gas costs over time.

 Can I rent an eco-friendly water softener system?

 Some water treatment companies offer rental or lease options, but availability varies by market.
-Be sure to compare installation fees, maintenance terms, and long-term costs before signing a contract.
+Be sure to compare installation fees, maintenance terms, and long-term costs before signing a contract for your home.

 About the Author